You-Gao/Blog/life.md

 <figure class="container-lg" style="padding: 0;">
     <blockquote class="blockquote" style="font-size: 24px;">
-    <p>Today you are You, that is truer than true.
+    <p style="font-size: 24px">Today you are You, that is truer than true.
 There is no one alive who is Youer than You.</p>
     </blockquote>
     <figcaption class="blockquote-footer" style="font-size: 18px;">
     Dr. Seuss, <cite title="Source Title">Happy Birthday to You!</cite>